 Fold the other 6 strands of cut rope in half and attach to horizontal strand by looping as shown.

-4. Attach rope to top rim of lampshade: Using a hot glue gun, apply a small dab of glue to one of the pencil markings from step 2 and glue the centre of the looped strand in place.
+4. Attach rope to top rim of lampshade: Using a hot glue gun, apply a small dab of glue to one of the pencil markings from step 2 and glue the center of the looped strand in place.

 Continue to work your way around the lampshade and use the pencil markings as a guide to position the looped strands.